-We had a couple popovers and I had a little oatmeal.
-There was an old guy playing guitar when we sat down and I think he was duplicating practice in his living room.
-I don’t know if it could be worse.
+We had a couple of popovers and I had a little oatmeal.
+There was an old guy playing guitar when we sat down and I think he thought he was doing practice in his living room.
+I don’t know if it could have been worse.
 OK, maybe if he was louder.
 But then he left and another guy started and he wasn’t very loud either, but at least he was playing actual tunes.

 Then it was onto Bangor and I95.
 The weather was beautiful and the trip was easy.
 Joseph drove to Bangor and I picked it up from there.

-We stopped over in Portland to get a few donuts from The Holy Donut.
-Then onto Ogunquit for meet Robert for dinner at Roberto’s.
-It was so funny when we got there before Robert and sat at the reserved table (which we were told was Robert’s).
+We stopped over in Portland to get a few donuts from The Holy Donut (I wasn’t kidding – I’m obsessed with them).
+Then it was onto Ogunquit to meet Robert for dinner at Roberto’s.
+It was so funny when we got there before Robert and sat at the reserved table (which we were told was Robert’s go-to table – yes, he’s a regular, even though he owns Pizza Napoli down the road – and it’s very good.
 Suddenly, thinking we were wrongly taking the reserved table, everyone from the owner to the server was on top of us.
 They kept asking “are you with Robert and Michael?”
 Yes, we assured them.
 However, until Robert got there, I don’t think they trusted us.
 It was funny.
-So when Robert finally got there, everyone – from owner to server to us about showing up for his reservation.
+So when Robert finally got there, everyone – from owner to server – teased up about trying to steal Robert’s reservation.

 Michael couldn’t join us for a medical reason and that was a little disappointing but…what can you do.
 I liked talking with Robert about everything from vacation in Maine to politics.